 Why would you come and see me?

 As someone who has had personal experience of a co-dependent relationship with their daughter, I understand only too well how these relationships can develop.
 I have had to learn the importance of having an age appropriate and balanced relationship with my daughters and this has required making changes in my behaviour.
 These changes relate to personal self-care, which research shows can lead on to the development of greatly improved family relationships.

 My role as an experienced carer is to help families who think they might or do have a co-dependent relationship with those they are looking after.
 I hope to help you reach some similar positive outcomes to those that we experienced.
 It can sometimes take time to understand what changes are to be made and why that is.
 It took me a long time to practice and accept the benefits of changing my behaviour!

 The second subject that I cover is: “The Importance of Active Listening” I always thought I was a good listener until one day my eldest daughter said: “You are listening but you are not hearing!”
 Good listening skills are so important for good relationships but particularly important when looking after someone with an eating disorder.

 With the enormous amount of experience that I have had I feel now that I am able to help families on a one to one basis which is why I started in private practice.
-My practice is under the banner of Clinical Partners in Wimpole Street and in Hartley Wintney Hampshire.
+This can be on the telephone, Zoom or face to face in Hartley Wintney Hampshire.

 To book an appointment please call me on: 07733260475 or email me.